precice/dealii-adapter/docs/adapter-dealii-get.md

 ## Get deal.II

+Building the adapter requires deal.II version 9.2 or greater.
 You can find all [available download options on the deal.II website](https://dealii.org/download.html).

 ### Binary packages